I'm often asked whether peaceful parenting ideas can work in a classroom. As Erin so eloquently testifies, the answer is YES!

-When a child is upset, listen, empathize, and help her feel connected.
+When a child is upset, start by listening, empathizing, and helping her feel safe and connected.
 Then, ask her if it would help her to take a few minutes in the Cozy Corner to feel better.
 If you need to have a conversation with her about what she might choose to do differently next time, wait until she's ready to bring herself out of the Cozy Corner and feeling better.
 And then, instead of lecturing, start by connecting.
 "That was a hard situation.
 You were upset.
 Right?"
 Once she tells you all the things that were upsetting her, and you acknowledge her perspective, she'll be open to discussing more constructive responses for next time.

 9. When children's needs are met, they're ready to cooperate.

 Most "misbehavior" results from a child's needs not being met.
 For instance, a child who acts out in line might get dysregulated with transitions, so he needs to hold the teacher's hand as the line leaves the classroom.
+A child who ignores the teacher's request that they clean up and get in line might need more warning to manage a transition.
 A child who finds it hard to say goodbye to parents and responds by starting trouble might need a special job near the teacher so he can connect and feel valued as he begins his school day.
-All children need to move, often, and it can be very hard for some kids to sit still and focus for long without activity.
+A child who "doesn't listen" needs the teacher to connect with them while an instruction is given.
+All children need to move, often, and it can be very hard for some kids to sit still and focus for long without physical activity.
 It can be tough to figure out what a child needs in a given situation, but if we watch and listen, children will often show us.
 And our commitment to supporting the child to meet his needs in a healthier way may help this child get on track for the rest of his life.